-You may not know him, but the latest Nobel Prize winner knows a lot about your relationship with money.
-Professor Richard Thaler, author of the best-selling book “Nudge,” was awarded the prize in October for his contributions to the field of behavioral economics—essentially, the study of how and why we make real-life financial decisions.
+You may not know him, but Richard Thaler knows a lot about your relationship with money.
+That's because the professor and author of the best-selling book “Nudge” was awarded the Nobel Prize last October for his contributions to the field of behavioral economics—essentially, the study of how and why we make real-life financial decisions.

-A lot of behavioral economists’ research centers around the fact that we’re pretty much hard-wired to go against sound economic reasoning and to make a big mess of our finances.
-But we’re not doomed to failure.
-We can use what they’ve learned about how our brains work—for and against us—to set ourselves up for success.
+A lot of behavioral economists’ research centers around the fact that we’re pretty much hard-wired to go against sound economic reasoning and to make a big mess of our finances (you know, like panic-selling when the market drops or blowing an entire bonus instead of saving some).

 1. Automate your way to wealthy.

 The status quo bias is our tendency to leave things as they are, which, depending on the circumstances, can work in our favor.
 Thanks in part to Thaler’s research, many companies now automatically enroll employees into a 401(k) retirement plan—giving you an option to opt out rather than in (with the knowledge that most people won’t)—and defaulting to a set contribution.
 Stick with the default (a natural instinct) and you’ll still end up on the right course.
 Even better, a majority of firms that automatically enroll participants also default them into automatic escalation programs that increase contributions annually.